-Sometimes during a research project, important new information becomes available about what is being studied.
-If this happens, your doctor will tell you about it and discuss with you whether you want to, or should, continue in the study.
-If you decide to withdraw your doctor will plan for your care to continue.
-If you decide to continue in the study, you will be asked to sign an updated consent form.
+Sometimes during the course of a research project, important new information becomes available about the treatment/drug that is being studied.
+If this happens, the doctor will tell you about it and discuss with you whether you want your friend/relative to continue in the study.
+If you decide to withdraw your friend/relative their doctor will make arrangements for their care to continue.
+If you decide they should continue in the study you will be asked to sign an updated consent form.

-On receiving new information your doctor might consider it to be in your best interests to withdraw you from the study.
-He/she will explain the reasons and arrange for your care to continue.
+On receiving new information the doctor might consider it to be in your friend/relative's best interests to withdraw them from the study.
+He/she will explain the reasons and arrange for their care to continue.

-If the study is stopped for any other reason, you will be told why, and your continuing care will be arranged.
+If the study is stopped for any other reason you will be told why and your friend/relative's continuing care will be arranged.